fib-international/structuralcodes/docs/theory/section_calculator.md

 :::

-According to classic RC theory, the deformations domains could be represented as following (with domains from 1 to 6 moving respectivelly from pure tension to pure compression).
+According to classic RC theory[^leonhardt1973], the deformations domains could be represented as following (with domains from 1 to 6 moving respectivelly from pure tension to pure compression).

 (theory-fig-deformation-domain)=
 :::{figure} Figure_DeformationDomain.jpg

-Ultimate deformation domains for uniaxial bending with or without axial force.
+Ultimate deformation domains for uniaxial bending with or without axial force [^leonhardt1973].
 :::

 The algorithm developed can be summarized as follows: